robstave/angular2-training/session-three/page1.md

 npm install ng2-bootstrap bootstrap --save
 ```

 So we have the bootstrap packages installed.
-HOwever, there are a few loose ends that we need to address for
+However, there are a few loose ends that we need to address for
 the angular-cli project to play well with it.
 Luckily, the [project web page](https://github.com/valor-software/ng2-bootstrap/blob/development/docs/getting-started/ng-cli.md) has angular-cli specific notes.